 Proper safety of navigation services cannot be supplied without adequate funding.
 Some States have decided that the cost of such services shall be met from general taxation.
 However, under the United Nations Convention on the Law of the Sea (UNCLOS), a coastal State can charge for services specific to a vessel.
-The enables States to levy “light” or “navigational” dues on vessels calling at their ports or anchorages (but not on innocent passage through their waters), the rates of which will also need to be specified in law and reviewed periodically.
+The enables States to levy “light” or “navigational” dues on vessels calling at their ports, or anchorages (but not on innocent passage through their waters), the rates of which will also need to be specified in law and reviewed periodically.
 If this “user-pays” system of funding is adopted, revenues from the collection of light dues should, when appropriate, be “ring-fenced” for the procurement and through-life maintenance and operating costs of all existing and new AtoN infrastructure.
 Without an adequate source of funding, the reliability of AtoN to IALA standards cannot be sustained.

+2.3 The Administration of proper Governance to meet IALA Standards

 The policy to adopt IALA Standards remains with the national Competent Authority of each coastal State.
-However, if such a Competent Authority wishes to claim compliance with an IALA Standard, the it should implement all the normative Recommendations referenced in each Standard.
-If national maritime legislation dictates that a State will comply with IALA standards, then the proper governance of AtoN services requires a specific department, responsible to a “Director”, to be established with sufficient resources to manage effective quality control over all AtoN operating in the waters of a coastal State, whether owned by the “Competent Authority” or not.
+However, if such a Competent Authority wishes to claim compliance with an IALA Standard, then it should implement all the normative Recommendations referenced in that Standard.
+If national maritime legislation dictates that a State will comply with IALA standards, then the proper governance of AtoN services requires a specific department, responsible to a “Director”, to be established with sufficient resources to manage effective quality control over all AtoN operating in the waters of a coastal State, whether owned by the “Competent Authority”, or not.

-The adoption of the following IALA Standards will require the national Competent Authority to establish effective procedures to ensure compliance under the specific actions listed under each heading:
+The adoption of the following IALA Standards will require the national Competent Authority to establish effective procedures to ensure compliance under the specific actions listed under each heading.
+One way of being kept updated on new and amended IALA publications is monitoring the IALA website.

-Standard 1010 – AtoN Planning and Service Requirements:
+2.3.1 Standard 1010 – AtoN Planning and Service Requirements: